connorvhennen/Monopoly/README.md

 From player.cpp:

 void player::communityDraw(){
- /*Example of generic algorithm use, and a templated class that handles the "comparisons" (not really comparing any two objects, totally random) for sorting (aka shuffling the deck!)*/
+ //Example of generic algorithm use, and a templated class
+ //that handles the "comparisons" (not really comparing any
+ //two objects, totally random) for sorting (aka shuffling the deck!)
     std::vector<communityCard> myCommunityDeck(communityDeck);

     std::sort(myCommunityDeck.begin(), myCommunityDeck.end(), RandomOrder<communityCard>());